 Preparing empathetic, insightful, proactive citizens of the world

 To us, service learning means more than “community service.”
-Our programs intentionally empower students to identify needs in specific areas, conduct well-thought-out service activities, measure the impact, and reflect upon and share the experience so that they and others may repeat and build upon it.
+Our programs intentionally empower students to identify needs in specific areas, conduct well-thought-out service activities, measure the impact, and reflect upon and share the experience so that they and others may build upon it.
 Through service learning, students come to understand how to help solve challenging social problems while contributing to communities beyond their immediate circles.
 They also uncover a personal sense of accomplishment as they find themselves making real change.

 Moving into high school, your student is already a citizen of the world who empathetically and effectively listens, analyzes, cooperates, and leads.